 |Home » Recycle Ink Cartridges|

-Castle Ink Cartridges is pleased to announce a partnership with Recycle For Life, a recycling program for empty ink cartridges and laser toner.
-If you have empty cartridges, you can send them to Recycle For Life in exchange for cash, or a donation to the charity of your choice.
-Visit the Recycle For Life Site to learn more.
+Ink cartridge recycling is now available as part of regular recycling in most municipalities.
+If it's not available in your area, consider using eCycle Group, a recycling program for empty ink cartridges and laser toner.
+If you have empty cartridges, you can send them to eCycle in exchange for cash, or a donation to the charity of your choice.

 Recycling your printer ink cartridges makes sense - it's good for the environment because it reduces the amount of plastic put into landfills.
 And it's good for your wallet by giving you cash back for your empty cartridges.
 Learn more about recycling inkjet cartridges.